 Forming a corporation worthy of your reputation is not as simple as surfing the web for “how to incorporate”.
 It takes expertise and experience to document multi-state transactions.
 United Corporate Services has built its reputation on the ability to file and retrieve corporate documents quickly and accurately within a proprietary network of equally experienced agents.

 Magic is not required when the requests are easy and simple.
 The magic comes when you need us the most on difficult and unsure requests.
 No amount of automation can replace the Client Service Representatives experience at United Corporate Services.

 United Corporate Services provides a wide range of solutions for our clients.
-For further access to these services, Contact us today or log into UCS Connect.
+For further access to these services, Contact us today.

 The main advantage to incorporating is the limited liability of the incorporated company.
 Unlike the sole proprietorship, where the business owner assumes all the liability of the company, when a business becomes incorporated, an individual shareholder’s liability is limited to the amount he or she has invested in the company.